 Di Marco Pinsa Romana bases are available in Frozen, Chilled or Room Temperature versions.
 In this way, they completely preserve their nutritional values, the craftsmanship and authentic taste of pinsa, but do not force bars and restaurants to make bold investments, especially in difficult times such as the ones we are experiencing.
 In other words, restaurateurs can easily add this dish to their offer without the need to invest in new skills or expensive equipment.
 It could also be a simple experiment, a trial run to test the market's responsiveness to the new proposal while keeping costs low and then raising them if there is a positive response.

-Thanks to Di Marco Pinsa Romana bases, adding pinsa to the menu is a change with an almost insignificant impact on everyday operations, but at the same time it creates new opportunities for sales and customer loyalty
+Thanks to Di Marco Pinsa Romana bases, adding pinsa to the menu is a change with an almost insignificant impact on everyday operations, but at the same time it creates new opportunities for sales and customer loyalty.

 Other benefits?
-Pinsa Frozen bases keep for months, are inexpensive, and are extremely versatile, being great as a single dish (the equivalent of pizza), but also for an aperitivo or to accompany any other culinary experience
+Pinsa Frozen bases keep for months, are inexpensive, and are extremely versatile, being great as a single dish (the equivalent of pizza), but also for an aperitivo or to accompany any other culinary experience.

 Pinsa means innovation

-Pinsa embodies the concept of innovation, challenging traditional conventions and allowing experimentation with new ingredients and presentations, hence new experiences for customers
+Pinsa embodies the concept of innovation, challenging traditional conventions and allowing experimentation with new ingredients and presentations, hence new experiences for customers.

 The challenge, if we want to call it such, is undoubtedly with pizza, a cornerstone of Italian culture and our symbol in the world.
 Although pinsa does not have such great ambitions, even considering its young age (2001), it has some distinctive features that make it even more attractive.
 In particular, its lightness and digestibility represent a step forward from tradition and demonstrate a desire to offer something new, exciting, pleasant and light.